 The wedding album has long been the traditional way to showcase and preserve precious images from your big day.
 While it’s still in style to have an album, the wedding photo book has earned its place as the modern way for couples to capture the mood and story of their wedding day.
 During your wedding planning stage, find the best way work with your photographer to capture the best images of your wedding.
 Whether you have an elopement, traditional wedding or a micro wedding; you will love looking back at your wedding memories in your personalized wedding album.

-Spotlight on the Wedding Photo Book
+Wedding Photo Book vs. Wedding Album

-What is the difference between a wedding photo book and a traditional wedding album?
+What is a photo album?

-The photo book: A wedding photo book, on the other hand, is a book that is carefully bound with photographs printed directly on the paper.
+A wedding photo book, on the other hand, is a book that is carefully bound with photographs printed directly on the paper.
 While there are countless styles to choose from, typical photo books have room for custom text, unique backgrounds, different layouts, layflat pages, and your choice of genuine leather covers.

 Along with enjoying the creative process, there are many advantages to putting together your own wedding photo book.